kakopappa/arduino-esp8266-aes-encryption-with-nodejs/README.md

-"# arduino-esp8266-aes-encryption-with-nodejs"
+# arduino-esp8266-aes-encryption-with-nodejs

 This repo demostrates how to encypt your data using [AES](https://github.com/spaniakos/AES) and decrypt it using NodeJS crypto-js library.
+If you are looking for PHP port check see https://zeitwesentech.com/blog/?p=521 (I am not the author)

 You can find the library version here https://github.com/kakopappa/arduino-esp8266-aes-lib